Douglas Fir Trail Project

 Why the Trail is closed

-The Douglas Fir Trail sits on a very steep slope made of loose soil and weak rock.
-Over many years, water, erosion, and natural wear have destroyed parts of the trail and made it dangerous for public use.
+The Douglas Fir Trail is located on a very steep slope made up of loose soil and weak rock.
+Over many years, water, erosion, and natural wear have damaged sections of the trail and reduced slope stability, creating safety risks for public use.

-In addition to this, in 2014, our inspections confirmed that a small section of the slope needed major rehabilitation, including fixing potential instability and replacing an old retaining wall that supports the Regional Pathway.
+In 2014, City inspections identified a small section of the slope that required major rehabilitation.
+This work includes addressing slope instability and replacing an aging retaining wall that supports the Bow River Regional Pathway.

 Figure 2.
 Douglas Fir Trail closure area